bitnami/charts/incubator/mean/README.md

 ## Persistence

 The [Bitnami NodeJS](https://github.com/bitnami/bitnami-docker-node) image stores the NodeJS application and configurations at the `/app`  path of the container.
+This storage is ephemeral and it will disappear when the pods are taken away

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.